Computer security: Attacker motivation

 As with physical security, the motivations for breaches of computer security vary between attackers.
 Some are thrill-seekers or vandals, some are activists, others are criminals looking for financial gain.
 State-sponsored attackers are now common and well resourced but started with amateurs such as Markus Hess who hacked for the KGB, as recounted by Clifford Stoll in The Cuckoo's Egg.

 Attackers motivations can vary for all types of attacks from pleasure to political goals.
 For example, hacktivists may target a company or organization that carries out activities they do not agree with.
 This would be to create bad publicity for the company by having its website crash.

 High capability hackers, often with larger backing or state sponsorship, may attack based on the demands of their financial backers.
 These attacks are more likely to attempt more serious attack.
-An example of a more serious attack was the 2015 Ukraine power grid hack, which reportedly utilised the spear-phising, destruction of files, and denial-of-service attacks to carry out the full attack.
+An example of a more serious attack was the 2015 Ukraine power grid hack, which reportedly utilised the spear-phishing, destruction of files, and denial-of-service attacks to carry out the full attack.

 Additionally, recent attacker motivations can be traced back to extremist organizations seeking to gain political advantage or disrupt social agendas.
 The growth of the internet, mobile technologies, and inexpensive computing devices have led to a rise in capabilities but also to the risk to environments that are deemed as vital to operations.
 All critical targeted environments are susceptible to compromise and this has led to a series of proactive studies on how to migrate the risk by taking into consideration motivations by these types of actors.
 Several stark differences exist between the hacker motivation and that of nation state actors seeking to attack based on an ideological preference.

 A key aspect of threat modeling for any system is identifying the motivations behind potential attacks and the individuals or groups likely to carry them out.
 The level and detail of security measures will differ based on the specific system being protected.
 For instance, a home personal computer, a bank, and a classified military network each face distinct threats, despite using similar underlying technologies.